qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 * Dot maps: To show the distribution of data per location.

 ### How to Use Map Charts
 You can create Maps charts anywhere that the Chart Builder is available.
-For a general overview of the Chart Builder, please check <a href="docs/ui-docs/dataviews/chart-builder/"> this section</a>.
+For a general overview of the Chart Builder, please check <a href="/docs/ui-docs/dataviews/chart-builder/" target="_blank"> this section</a>.

 Before getting to the Chart Builder, the data needs to be prepared for the correct use of maps.